gooddata/gooddata-ui-sdk/libs/sdk-backend-spi/api/sdk-backend-spi.api.md

 // @public
 export function defFingerprint(def: IExecutionDefinition): string;

+// Warning: (ae-internal-missing-underscore) The name "defForBuckets" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export function defForBuckets(workspace: string, buckets: IBucket[], filters?: IFilter[]): IExecutionDefinition;

+// Warning: (ae-internal-missing-underscore) The name "defForInsight" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export function defForInsight(workspace: string, insight: IInsight, filters?: IFilter[]): IExecutionDefinition;

+// Warning: (ae-internal-missing-underscore) The name "defForItems" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export function defForItems(workspace: string, items: AttributeOrMeasure[], filters?: IFilter[]): IExecutionDefinition;

 // @public
-export function defWithDimensions(def: IExecutionDefinition, dimensions?: IDimension[]): IExecutionDefinition;
+export function defSetDimensions(def: IExecutionDefinition, dimensions?: IDimension[]): IExecutionDefinition;

 // @public
+export function defSetSorts(def: IExecutionDefinition, sorts?: SortItem[]): IExecutionDefinition;

+// Warning: (ae-internal-missing-underscore) The name "defWithDimensions" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export function defWithDimensions(definition: IExecutionDefinition, dims: Array<IDimension | DimensionGenerator>): IExecutionDefinition;

+// @public
 export function defWithFilters(def: IExecutionDefinition, filters?: IFilter[]): IExecutionDefinition;

+// Warning: (ae-internal-missing-underscore) The name "defWithSorting" should be prefixed with an underscore because the declaration is marked as @internal
+//
-// @public
+// @internal
-export function defWithSorts(def: IExecutionDefinition, sorts?: SortItem[]): IExecutionDefinition;
+export function defWithSorting(definition: IExecutionDefinition, sorts: SortItem[]): IExecutionDefinition;

 // @public
 export type DimensionGenerator = (buckets: IBucket[]) => IDimension[];